irfansha/Q-Synth/README.md

       year         = {2023}
     }

-Please refer to this publication for Layout-Synthesis based on SAT encoding:
+Please refer to this publication for Layout-Synthesis based on SAT encoding (v2.0):

 I. Shaik, J. van de Pol, _Optimal layout synthesis for deep quantum circuits on NISQ processors with 100+ qubits_.